KonduitAI/konduit-serving/python/tests/README.md

 The transform process is defined by [TransformProcessBuilder](https://github.com/eclipse/deeplearning4j/blob/master/datavec/datavec-api/src/main/java/org/datavec/api/transform/TransformProcess.java#L611) (the Builder subclass of [TransformProcess](https://deeplearning4j.org/docs/latest/datavec-transforms) in DataVec), written to a JSON file and loaded again for use in a [TransformProcessPipelineStep](../konduit/inference.py#L1400-L1573).
 [TransformProcess](https://deeplearning4j.org/docs/latest/datavec-transforms) in turn requires defining a [Schema](https://deeplearning4j.org/docs/latest/datavec-schema).

-The [InferenceConfiguration](../konduit/inference.py#L2386-L2427) object is an argument to Server.
 Given a JSON file as input, the Client sends a query to the Server and prints the predicted output.

 This server is configured for JSON input and output.